Compassionate Women

 HEY THERE!
 I’M JILLIAN.

-I live along the border of Mexico in the Rio Grande Valley of Texas and create cruelty-free recipes that are delicious!
-I'm here to show you that it's easy to follow a plant based lifestyle.
+I live near Houston, Texas with my rescue dog Stella!
+I create cruelty-free recipes that are delicious, to demonstrate that it's easy to follow a plant-based lifestyle.
 Not only are the health and beauty benefits noticeable, but it creates a more sustainable planet and keeps our animal friends safe & happy.
-I also love books, music, dark chocolate, and the great outdoors.
+In our spare time, Stella and I also love watching movies, reading, snuggling, and taking long walks!
 LEARN MORE…

 Subscribe to my mailing list and receive a FREE RECIPE E-BOOK as a thank you!